-Handheld gaming is one of the most convenient ways to entertain yourself on the go.
+Grabbing yourself one of the best handheld gaming systems is an excellent way to make sure you’re entertained as you travel around, especially over the holiday period.
 Sure, you can use one of the best gaming phones to jump into some casual gaming sessions, but the best handheld gaming system is the most efficient way to experience everything the industry has to offer on the go.
 Nintendo has something of a monopoly on all of the greatest handheld devices at the moment, with a wide selection of fantastic systems and games to enjoy while out and about — or even in another room of your home.

 How We Chose the Best Handheld Gaming Systems

 Although Nintendo has had its grip on the handheld gaming console sector, including introducing the new Switch OLED to their lineup (which we’ll get to later), gamers have additional options.
 Here is the criteria we used to find the best handheld gaming systems for you: